 How is psoriasis diagnosed?

 Being given a formal diagnosis is an important step in determining the most suitable treatment option available to you.
 There are often many other skin conditions that can be mistaken for psoriasis.
-Your doctor can make a diagnosis and then help you treat the condition with the right medication, etc. You and your general practitioner should also discuss the possibility of being referred to a dermatologist for specialist care.
+Your doctor can make a diagnosis and then help you treat the condition with the right medications.

-Psoriasis tends to have periods when it flares up and you will experience more symptoms, while at other times it may seem to be dormant and hence you will notice fewer symptoms.
-Unfortunately psoriasis does not go away completely and there is no cure by psoriasis, but there are many different type of medications that can be used to treat your psoriasis that will allow you to potentnially have clear or near clear skin.
+Psoriasis tends to have periods when it flares up and you will experience more symptoms, while at other times it may seem to be dormant and hence you will notice fewer symptons.
+Unfortunately, there is no cure by psoriasis, but there are many different type of medications that can be used to treat your psoriasis that will allow you to potentnially have clear or near clear skin.